Traveling To Mexico By Car: Your Complete Guide

 Where To Buy Mexico Vehicle Insurance

-You may purchase a Mexican insurance policy at the border, or conveniently online at BajaBound.com.
-I highly recommend you purchase your Mexico insurance policy before leaving on your trip so there is no hassle at the border, and you are stress free.
+You may purchase a Mexican insurance policy at the border or conveniently online at BajaBound.com.
+I highly recommend you purchase your Mexico insurance policy before leaving on your trip so there is no hassle at the border and you are stress-free.

 Driving A Rental Vehicle To Mexico

-If you can’t find a branch locally that offers this, you may have better luck contacting a branch that is closer to the U.S. – Mexico border.
+If you can’t find a branch locally that offers this, you may have better luck contacting a branch closer to the U.S. – Mexico border.
 Moreover, you will have to purchase Mexican auto insurance through them as part of the fee.

 Is There A Fee To Enter Mexico By Land